Minor and Certificate Programs

 In order to earn a BDP certificate, students must satisfy the following requirements:

-- Foundation Courses: One to ten hours in foundation courses that introduce key concepts and methodologies related to the interdisciplinary concentration.
+Foundation Courses: 1 to 10 hours in foundation courses that introduce key concepts and methodologies related to the interdisciplinary concentration.

-- Connecting Experiences: Three to nine hours in undergraduate research, internships, and/or creative project courses that connect students’ interdisciplinary concentration to their major.
+Connecting Experiences: 3 to 9 hours in undergraduate research, internships, and/or creative project courses that connect students' interdisciplinary concentration to their major.